What is a summary offence?

 What are the time limits for a summary offence?

-In relation to a criminal or traffic charge that are summary offences, police have 12 months from the date of the offence to lay the charge.
-The relevant section here is s7 of the Criminal Procedure Act 2009.
-The other relevant legislation is the Interpretation of Legislation Act 1984 at section 44 which defines how time periods are to be interpreted in legislation.
+- The relevant section here is s7 of the Criminal Procedure Act 2009.
+The other relevant legislation is the Interpretation of Legislation Act 1984 section 44, which defines how time periods are to be interpreted in legislation.
 Subsection (2) states that where time is expressed in legislation to end on a particular day, that day shall be included in the period.

-It is important to understand this, as police often have reminders set to avoid missing filing dates on charges and leave it to the last second.
+- It is important to understand this, as police often have reminders set to avoid missing filing dates on charges and leave it to the last second.
 Nevertheless, we have had numerous summary offence charges withdrawn because police have not complied with this section.
 It highlights the importance of engaging experienced criminal defence lawyers, many lawyers dont understand the difference between indictable and summary offences or the time frames that apply.

 In relation to all indictable offences, no time limits apply.
 We have seen charges laid as long as 70 years after the offence date.
-This is often relevant in relation to dated sexual offending.
+This is often relevant in relation to historical sexual offending.

 What is a Misdemeanour or Felony in Australia?

-The term Misdemeanour and Felony is predominantly a term used in America to distinguish between offences.
+- The term Misdemeanour and Felony is predominantly a term used in America to distinguish between offences.
 It is similar to the distinction in Australia between Summary and Indictable offences.
-It was once used in Australia but has been abolished by virtue of the section 580E of The Crimes Act 1900 in relation to commonwealth offending and by virtue of s322B of the Crimes Act 1958(Vic) for State offending in Victoria.
+It was once used in Australia but has been abolished by virtue of section 580E of the Crimes Act 1900 in relation to commonwealth offending and by virtue of s322B of the Crimes Act 1958 (Vic) for State offending in Victoria.

 How are Summary offences treated differently to Indictable offences